cfriot/music-to-led/README.md

 As each led project has very specific needs, i kept this part as simple as possible.

-In case you need a complete packaged product, there is a more advanced version of this part in the arduino folder.
-You will find 3d models of the cases, the arduino code and all the instructions you need to setup the project in the [Arduino folder](/arduino/).
+In case you need a complete packaged product, there is a more advanced version of this part in the [Arduino folder](/arduino/).
+You will find 3d printed arduino cases and a more complete electronic scheme.

+The arduino code is [here](arduino/serial-case/serial-case.ino).

 PS : For now, please consider not using more than 254 leds by arduino.